Payfirma/HostedPayPage/demo-reactjs/README.md

     billing_address:
  }

-For shipping_address/billing_address, country and province should be in short coden and whole object as JSON string.
+For shipping_address/billing_address, country and province should be in short code and whole object as JSON string.

 Ex - shipping_address: '{
                           "address1": "xyz",